10 Picture-Perfect Lombok Beaches You Need to Visit!

 The beach wraps around the whole island.

-It’s not as bucket-list-worthy as other Lombok beaches.
+It’s not as bucket-list-worthy as other beaches on Lombok.

 But it gets honorable mention because it’s only a five-minute walk away from many of the island’s other attractions, and there are zillions of cool beach bars and restaurants to enjoy.
 (Gili T is very buzzy and known for its all-night parties.)